Thoronador/morrowtools/apps/mw/name_generator/readme.md

-# name_generator - a simple name generator for Morrowind
+# name_generator_mw - a simple name generator for Morrowind

-`name_generator` is a command-line tool to generate lore-friendly character names by using the names of The Elder Scrolls III: Morrowind as reference.
+`name_generator_mw` is a command-line tool to generate lore-friendly character names by using the names of The Elder Scrolls III: Morrowind as reference.

 The name generator needs an existing installation of TES III: Morrowind in order